Originally posted April 10, 2017

 Skin in the painful area may be discolored, appearing more pink or red than usual.
 In some cases, the skin may have a blue or mottled appearance.
 Changes in color are usually related to changes in blood flow.
 Some individuals also experience swelling.

-Many people with neuropathic pain also experience sleep difficulties and depression, both of which can increase the perception of pain.
+Many people with chronic nerve pain also experience sleep difficulties and depression, both of which can increase the perception of pain.
 A multifaceted pain management approach may be beneficial to address all aspects of the person’s health.

-People with neuropathic pain may experience sensations in unusual ways, such as:
+People with nerve pain may experience sensations in unusual ways, such as:

 - Hypersensitivity to light touch that would be barely noticeable to others, is known as allodynia.
 The feeling of clothing against the skin, for instance, could trigger a reaction.